OFSTED, April 2015

 - embed physical activity into the school day through active travel to and from school, active playgrounds and active teaching

-Please see our Action Plan to discover how we plan to use Sports Premium Funding at Archibald First School as well as the review of each academic year.
+Please see our Action Plans to discover how we plan to use the Sports Premium Funding at Archibald First School as well as the review of each academic year.